cnlohr/ch32v003fun/examples/spi_24L01_tx/README.md

-# SPI DAC demo
+# SPI nRF24L01+ demo
-This "example" consists of three parts: a SPI Library for the ch32v003, a platform-agnostic library for the nRF24L01(+) and the actual example.
+This "example" consists of three parts:
+A SPI Library for the ch32v003, a platform-agnostic library for the nRF24L01(+) and the actual example.

 ## SPI library
 The SPI library helps you configure the SPI registers.
-Initially the idea was to make it arduino-compatible but GPL.
+Initially the idea was to make it Arduino-compatible but GPL.
 This is free-er.
 Currently, only master-mode is supported, either R+W or W-only.
 Then you can start talking on the SPI bus through SPI_read_x(), SPI_write_x() and, most importantly SPI_transfer_x(), where the x can be a 8 or 16 bit word (this is C, so no overloading).